Stimulation of my vagus nerve has played a key role in the management of my anxiety and mental health over the years.

 Most people take about 10 to 14 breaths each minute.
 Taking about 6 breaths over the course of a minute is a great way to relieve stress.
 You should breathe in deeply from your diaphragm.
 When you do this, your stomach should expand outward.
 Your exhale should be long and slow.
 This is key to stimulating the vagus nerve and reaching a state of relaxation.

 The best way to know if you’re on the right track is by using the EmWave2 device.
-It’s a biofeedback device that assist you in pacing your breathing.
+It’s a biofeedback device that assists you in pacing your breathing.
 I previously wrote about the benefits of using the device here.
+You can get it through Amazon or the HeartMath website.

 3. Singing, Humming, Chanting and Gargling